 These incidents are considered to be extremely serious and are treated with zero tolerance.
 All staff who become aware of an allegation of bullying, racial harassment, gender issues or radicalisation must refer to ELT's Anti-Bullying and Anti-Racism statement.
-Incidents should be reported to SLT, recorded on CPOMS and followed up immediately.
-Monitoring will be conducted by the Senior Leadership Team and will feature as an agenda item on the termly Local Education Committee
+Incidents should be reported to the Senior Leadership Team, recorded on CPOMS and followed up immediately.
+Monitoring will be conducted by the Senior Leadership Team and will feature as an agenda item on the termly Local Education Committee.